Polvo à lagareiro

 Polvo à Lagareiro is a Portuguese dish based on octopus, olive oil, potatoes (batatas a murro), grelos and garlic.
 Its origin is uncertain though it is a common dish in Trás-os-Montes Province.
 It is often served on Christmas Eve.

+The term lagareiro refers to someone who works in an olive oil mill (lagar) in the production of olive oil.
+It is used in this context because of the abundant amount of olive oil poured over the octopus.